 The steps are:

-Download MiniTool Power Data Recovery Personal Deluxe to recover data from your computer that keeps freezing, even recover data when your PC isn't booting.
+Download MiniTool Power Data Recovery to recover data from your computer that keeps freezing, even recover data when your PC isn't booting.

 Step 1.
-Install this professional data recovery software on a normal working computer, launch it and then click Bootable Media button at the bottom of the interface.
+Install this professional data recovery software on a normal working computer, launch it and then click the Bootable Media button next to the Key icon at the top toolbar.

 Step 2.
 Click on the WinPE-based media with MiniTool plug-in.